Greensboro massacre

-The Greensboro massacre was a deadly confrontation which occurred on November 3, 1979, in Greensboro, North Carolina, US, when members of the Ku Klux Klan and the National Socialist Party of America (NSPA) (Note: The National Socialist Party of America was, in coverage of the Greensboro massacre and elsewhere, frequently called the American Nazi Party.
-However, it was a different group from George Lincoln Rockwell's American Nazi Party, which was at the time of Greensboro going by the name the National Socialist White People's Party.) shot and killed five participants in a "Death to the Klan" march which was organized by the Communist Workers Party (CWP).
+The Greensboro massacre was a deadly confrontation that occurred on November 3, 1979, in Greensboro, North Carolina, when members of the Ku Klux Klan (KKK) and National Socialist Party of America (NSPA) (Note: The National Socialist Party of America was, in coverage of the Greensboro massacre and elsewhere, frequently called the American Nazi Party.
+However, it was a different group from George Lincoln Rockwell's American Nazi Party, which at the time of the massacre was going by the name of National Socialist White People's Party.) shot and killed five demonstrators in a "Death to the Klan" march organized by the Communist Workers Party (CWP).

-The event had been preceded by inflammatory rhetoric.
-The Greensboro City Police Department had an informant, Eddie Dawson, inside the KKK and NSPA group whom the police had provided with the march permit with its unpublished starting location.
-The permit specified the police requirement that the marchers be unarmed.
-The federal Bureau of Alcohol, Tobacco and Firearms also had agent, Bernard Butkovich, who had embedded in the Nazis' organization three months earlier.
-The morning of the shooting, the Klan informant (Dawson) notified the police that the Klan was prepared for armed violence, and that a caravan of nine cars of Klan and Nazis with firearms were approaching the marchers gathering at the corner of Everitt and Carver Streets in Morningside Homes, a public housing project.
-The people killed included four members of the CWP, and one supporter.
-Three were Greensboro residents, and two lived in Durham, NC.
-The victims were activists involved in racial justice efforts and in unionizing textile industry and hospital workers in the area.
-In addition to the five deaths, nine demonstrators, two news crew members, and a Klansman were wounded.